Award Descriptions & All-Star Rules

 (Staff and Players Vote)

-Players who receive this award have shown outstanding skills in playing defense.
 These players are chosen by consensus of the coaches and players who have observed them on the court and in practice.
-Solid footwork and court awareness is the key to this award.
-This player’s ability to wear down his opponent, make them tired and cause them to make poor decisions make him a great defensive player.
+Solid footwork, constant effort, court awareness and a constant concern for point retention is the key to this award.
+This player’s ability to wear down his or her opponent, make them tired and cause them to make poor decisions make them a great defensive player.

 (Staff and Players Vote)